Hong Kong Pet Passport & Import Regulations

-Dogs and cats should not be brought into Hong Kong (either to import or for trans shipment/transit) unless a Special Permit to do so is obtained in advance from the Agriculture, Fisheries and Conservation Department.
+Dogs, cats and ferrets should not be brought into Hong Kong (either to import or for trans shipment/transit) unless a Special Permit to do so is obtained in advance from the Agriculture, Fisheries and Conservation Department.
 The permit is valid for 6 months and will cover the import of one cat or dog.

 If your pet is from a Group 2 country (see below), then your dog, or cat must be vaccinated for rabies between 30 days and 12 months prior to entry into the country. (rabies vaccination is optional but recommended for pets from Group 3 countries) Your pet must not be vaccinated before 90 days of age.

 All dogs must be vaccinated against canine distemper, infectious canine hepatitis and canine parvovirus.
 All cats must be vaccinated against feline panleucopaenia (infectious enteritis) and feline respiratory disease complex.

 Rabies Titer Test

 A Blood Titer Test is not required from any country when entering Hong Kong.
 However, service (disability assistance) dogs arriving from any country can avoid quarantine by having a Blood Titer Test no sooner than 30 days after the primary vaccination and at least 6 months before entering the country.
 The titer test is valid for one year.
 All other requirements must be met and forms certifying your dog as a service animal must be provided.
 Service dogs can arrive in-cabin with advance approval.

-If your dog or cat is from a Group 1 country (see below), then you will need a certificate stating that your pet resided in your home country continuously during the preceeding 180 days prior to export or since birth OR for the entire period prior to being directly imported from Hong Kong.
+If your dog, cat or ferret is from a Group 1 country (see below), then you will need a certificate stating that your pet resided in your home country continuously during the preceeding 180 days prior to export or since birth OR for the entire period prior to being directly imported from Hong Kong.